Ferries Conference is produced by Colibri Northwest. Thank you for joining us on October 16, 2025.

 In October 2022, he was appointed Marine Division director at King County Metro Transit in Seattle.
 In this role, he leads efforts to deliver safe, efficient, environmentally responsible, and customer-focused, passenger-only ferry services connecting downtown Seattle with Vashon Island and West Seattle.

-Madison Hite
+Madison Higginbotham

 Accelerate Strategies

-Madison Hite is the senior director of government affairs at Accelerate Strategies.
+Madison Higginbotham is the senior director of government affairs at Accelerate Strategies.
 Before joining Accelerate Strategies, Madison worked on Capitol Hill for Senators Shelley Moore Capito and Lamar Alexander, handling appropriations and covering numerous issue portfolios, including sports, environment and public works, and foreign policy.
 Pulling from her previous congressional experience and leveraging her extensive relationships on Capitol Hill and in the executive branch, Madison helps Accelerate clients achieve positive outcomes through the legislative and regulatory process.
 Madison has extensive experience in transit policy and has played a key role in the development of existing federal grant programs that support public ferry systems.
-Madison earned her undergraduate degree in government at Wofford College.
+Madison earned her undergraduate degree in government at Wofford College

 Lauren Gularte